-Buying Round the World Tickets
+Buying Round the World Airline Tickets

-Fifty-Plus Nomads may want to consider buying Round the World (RTW) tickets anytime they plan to make a journey with multiple stops within one region or around the world.
+Fifty Plus Nomads may want to consider buying Round the World (RTW) tickets anytime they plan to make a journey with multiple stops within one region or around the world.

 RTW Ticket Agencies

-Types of Round the World Tickets
+Types of Round-the-World Tickets

-Round the world tickets that use one alliance require you to plan an itinerary that:
+Round-the-world tickets that use one alliance require you to plan an itinerary that:

-- begins and ends in the same country,
+- Begins and ends in the same country,

-- does not crisscross an ocean.
+- Does not crisscross an ocean.
 (Meaning you cannot travel from New York-London-Rio de Janeiro-Paris).

-- have a minimum of three stops and a maximum of fifteen.
+- Have a minimum of three stops and a maximum of fifteen.

-The alliance ticket prices are based on the number of miles you fly the minimum amount of miles for one of these tickets is 29000 miles) and allow a set number of stopovers.
+The alliance ticket prices are based on the number of miles you fly; the minimum amount of miles for one of these tickets is 29000 miles) and allow a set number of stopovers.
 (The minimum amount of miles for one of these tickets is 29000 miles).